-Courses with a total course weighting of not less than 72 points (0.6 EFTS) shall be selected from the Construction Management course list listed in Schedule B of the Master of Engineering regulations and subject to approval of the Programme Director.
-Note: With the approval of the Director of the Construction Management Programme, students may credit up to two courses offered in the Construction Management Programme at the University of Auckland or other approved University
+Courses with a total course weighting of not less than 75 points shall be selected from the Construction Management course list listed in Schedule B of the Master of Engineering regulations and subject to approval of the Programme Director.
+Note: With the approval of the Director of the Construction Management Programme, students may credit up to 30 points offered in the Construction Management Programme at the University of Auckland or other approved University.